-1.2.1 The Standards contained in this CAD be read together with CAD 14 Vol. I -Standards for Aerodrome shall be applicable to standards that prescribe the physical characteristics and obstacle limitation surfaces to be provided for at aerodromes and at any matter related thereto, including certain facilities and technical services normally provided at an aerodrome.
+- 1.2.1 The Standards contained in this CAD shall be read together with CAD 14 Vol. I Aerodrome Design and Operations shall be applicable to standards that prescribe the physical characteristics and obstacle limitation surfaces to be provided for at aerodromes and at any matter related thereto, including certain facilities and technical services normally provided at an aerodrome. - 1.2.2 Heliports intended to be used by commercial air transport aircraft shall be certified in accordance with the specifications contained in this Directive as well as another relevant ICAO document.